Advice

 Immediate bank transfer

-You could use the CHAPS (Clearing House Automated Payment System) or Faster Payment Service, both of which are quicker payments and safer than a cheque.
-There is a fee to use CHAPS though, and some banks have a limit on how much you can send through the Faster Payment Service.
+You could use online banking, just be careful when transferring a large amount of money this way.
+You could also use the CHAPS (Clearing House Automated Payment System) or Faster Payment Service, both of which are quick payments.
+There is a fee to use CHAPS, and some banks have a limit on how much you can send through the Faster Payment Service.

 Cheque or banker’s draft